Moidda/Drops-of-Life/readme.md

   }
   ```

 - Just call ```storeUserData``` with the correct arguments and the data will be stored on ```AsyncStorage```

+- AsyncStorage seems to only store string values.

+- To store JSON objects, use JSON.stringigy(object) to store the object

+- While reading the stringified object, use JSON.parse(stringifiedObject)

 ## Read Data